,h3

 Make the team strong: Tell stories about past employees who did well, showing how there are chances to grow and be recognized at your restaurant.

-When you include it in the training guide, you're not just teaching skills, but creating a group that feels like they belong, have a purpose, and are proud.
+When you include it in the training manual, you're not just teaching skills, but creating a group that feels like they belong, have a purpose, and are proud.

 5. Divide your manual into sections